matthewarucan/ER-Games/README.md

 In the process phase, we ensure our data is clean by correcting or removing inaccurate, corrupted, improperly formatted, duplicate, or incomplete entries within the dataset.

 ## 3.1: Reviewing Our Data in Excel
+We open your worksheet to review headers, data types, and any obvious issues such as extra spaces or misformatted dates.
+We also adjust column sizes to ensure clear visibility of the data.
+Additionally, locking the header columns keeps the column labels visible while scrolling horizontally through a large dataset, making it easier to identify which data corresponds to each column (View -> Freeze First Column).
+### 3.1.1: Quick Filtering
+We want to quickly filter our data to check for any NULL, 'NA', or 0 values.
+Use Data → Filter to review unique values and identify any irregularities in each column.

+## 3.2: Data Cleaning